NormanFrieman/wakander_backend/README.md

 Variable  | Meaning
 --------- | ------
-def       | Can be "users", "companies", "courses", "articles" and "vacancies" id        | Used to define the type of function to be used to return a specific list of items search    | Term to be searched for in the database
+def       | Can be "users", "companies", "courses", "articles", "vacancies" and "trails" id        | Used to define the type of function to be used to return a specific list of items search    | Term to be searched for in the database